FasterSpeeding/Tanjun/docs/usage.md

     ...
 ```

-Pre-execution are called before the execution of a command (so after command
+Pre-execution hooks are called before the execution of a command but after
-matching has finished and all the checks have passed).
+command matching has finished and all the relevant checks have passed.

 ```py
 @hooks.with_pre_execution  # hooks.add_pre_execution